psolin/pymkup/README.md

 ### CSV export with custom columns example

-First, you should identify the columns which are accessible in your file:
+First, you should identify the columns that are accessible in your file:
 ```python
 x.get_columns().values()
 ```